IfCodingWereNatural/icwn-site/packages/blog/src/content/sst/3-deploying-a-webapp.md

 ---
-title: 'Finish Deploying Our First SST Website'
+title: 'Finish Deploying Our First Website'
-pubDatetime: 2023-04-23
+pubDatetime: 2023-04-24
 postSlug: website-deployment
-featured: false
+featured: true
 tags:
   - SST
 description: |
-  Picking up from Part 2 and deploying the Astro website to CloudFront.
+  This lesson picks up from Part 2.
+We'll deploy the Astro website to CloudFront using SST.
 postNumber: 3
 ---